Dead Again: Critical response

-Peter Travers of Rolling Stone viewed the film negatively, praising some elements of Branagh's direction while criticizing the romance, saying, "In his efforts to crowd the screen with character and incident, Branagh cheats on the one element that might have given resonance to the mystery: the love story.
+Peter Travers of Rolling Stone viewed the film negatively, praising some elements of Branagh's direction, while criticizing the romance, saying, "In his efforts to crowd the screen with character and incident, Branagh cheats on the one element that might have given resonance to the mystery: the love story.
 Branagh and Thompson (married in real life) are sublime actors, but they never develop a convincing ardor as either couple.
 How could they when the director is so busy playing tricks?
 Dead Again isn't a disaster, merely a miscalculation from a prodigious talent who has forgotten that you squeeze the life out of romance when you don't give it space to breathe."

-Vincent Canby of The New York Times gave the film a lukewarm review, calling it "a big, convoluted, entertainingly dizzy romantic mystery melodrama" and concluding, "Dead Again is eventually a lot simpler than it pretends to be.
+Vincent Canby of The New York Times gave the film a lukewarm review, calling it "a big, convoluted, entertainingly dizzy romantic mystery melodrama", and concluding, "Dead Again is eventually a lot simpler than it pretends to be.
 The explanation of the mystery is a rather commonplace letdown, but probably nothing short of mass murder could successfully top the baroque buildup.
 In this way, too, the film is faithful to its antecedents, while still being a lot of fun."

-In 2016, Jason Bailey at Flavorwire, repeated Roger Ebert's initial directorial comparisons, writing that, "Dead Again is one of the most Hitchcockian thrillers this side of De Palma, with easily traceable influences of Olivier-fronted Rebecca (in the creepy, needy housekeeper), Psycho (the mysterious old mother in the next room), Dial M for Murder (the scissors as murder weapon), and Spellbound (the therapeutic elements, plus a quickie reference to Salvador Dalí, who advised on that film’s dream sequences)".
+In 2016, Jason Bailey at Flavorwire repeated Roger Ebert's initial directorial comparisons, writing that, "Dead Again is one of the most Hitchcockian thrillers this side of De Palma, with easily traceable influences of Olivier-fronted Rebecca (in the creepy, needy housekeeper), Psycho (the mysterious old mother in the next room), Dial M for Murder (the scissors as murder weapon), and Spellbound (the therapeutic elements, plus a quickie reference to Salvador Dalí, who advised on that film’s dream sequences)."

 Box office

 Dead Again grossed $3,479,395 during its opening weekend, playing on 450 screens.
-It eventually grossed more than $38 million by the end of its theatrical run.
+It grossed more than $38 million by the end of its theatrical run.

 Accolades

 Media

 Dead Again was one of several influences on the 1999 conceptual album, Metropolis pt.
-2: Scenes From a Memory, by the American progressive metal band Dream Theater.
+2: Scenes From a Memory, by the American progressive metal band, Dream Theater.

-It was also unofficially remade into a 1998 Malayalam movie Mayilpeelikkavu and in 2008 as Sila Nerangalil.
+It was unofficially remade into a 1998 Malayalam movie, Mayilpeelikkavu, and in 2008, as Sila Nerangalil.